University Hospital Carl Gustav Carus Dresden

 Specialized in: rheumatology

-The Department of Rheumatology at the University Hospital Carl Gustav Carus Dresden offers the full range of diagnostic and therapeutic services in this field.
-Special attention is paid to the treatment of patients with systemic autoimmune diseases (for example, systemic lupus erythematosus), early detection and timely treatment of inflammatory joint diseases.
+The Department of Rheumatology at the University Hospital Carl Gustav Carus Dresden offers the full range of diagnostic and therapeutic services in this medical field.
+Particular attention is paid to the treatment of patients with systemic autoimmune diseases (for example, systemic lupus erythematosus), early detection and timely treatment of inflammatory joint diseases.
+Comprehensive medical care is facilitated by close cooperation with the departments specializing in the related medical fields.
+The experts also actively collaborate with the University Center for Autoimmune and Rheumatic Entities (UCARE).
+The treatment involves the use of modern medicines for the complete elimination of rheumatic pathology or achievement of stable remission.
+Many diagnostic and therapeutic services are provided on an outpatient basis, but in complex clinical cases, the treatment takes place on an inpatient basis.
 The department is headed by Prof. Dr. med.
 Martin Aringer.

 - Rheumatoid arthritis or chronic polyarthritis

 - Psoriatic arthritis (joint inflammation caused by psoriasis)

 - Ankylosing spondylitis

 - Joint inflammation caused by impaired immunity in infectious diseases